-- identify and discuss the information, systems and developments in technology required for organisations to manage and measure performance and security of information; - explain and apply specialist cost accounting and management techniques; - select and appropriately apply decision-making techniques to facilitate business decisions and promote efficient and effective use of scarce business resources, appreciating the risks and uncertainty inherent in business and controlling those risks; - identify and apply appropriate budgeting techniques and methods for planning and control and use standard costing systems to measure and control business performance and to identify remedial action; and - assess the performance of an organisation from both a financial and non-financial control viewpoint, appreciating the problems of controlling divisionalised businesses and the importance of allowing for external aspects.
+- identify and discuss the information, systems and developments in technology required for organisations to manage and measure the performance and security of information; - explain and apply specialist cost accounting and management techniques; - select and appropriately apply decision-making techniques to facilitate business decisions and promote efficient and effective use of scarce business resources, appreciating the risks and uncertainty inherent in business and controlling those risks; - identify and apply appropriate budgeting techniques and methods for planning and control and use standard costing systems to measure and control business performance and to identify remedial action; and - assess the performance of an organisation from both a financial and non-financial control viewpoint, appreciating the problems of controlling divisionalised businesses and the importance of allowing for external aspects.

-- The student will receive a certificate of attendance (and not a certificate of Competency) as this SLP is to prepare students to write the relevant ACCA exam, of which the student needs to register for separately to this SLP. - Moodle Learner Management System (LMS) assessments will be set by UJ and ACCA student portal practice assessments will be set by ACCA.
+- The student will receive a certificate of Attendance (and not a certificate of Competency) as this short learning programme is to prepare students to write the relevant ACCA exam, which the student needs to register for separately to this short learning programme. - Moodle Learner Management System (LMS) assessments will be set by UJ, and ACCA student portal practice assessments will be set by ACCA.

-- None as there are no formal assessments. - This is a preparation SLP.
+- None, as there are no formal assessments. - This is a preparation short learning programme.